-Name entity metadata is the kind of information that can be shown to searchers whenever a name entity is taken from a search query.
+Name entity metadata is the kind of information that can be shown to searchers whenever a named entity is taken from a search query.
 This kind of information would be relevant or interesting information about the name entity.

-Examples of name entity metadata include, but are not limited to profile information, search engine data, and feed based data.
+Examples of name entity metadata include, but are not limited to profile information, search engine data, and feed-based data.